ReactForAll/React-Course/Level_1/6. React Components | Nesting/SCRIPT.md

 Let's take a look at our React project and try to break it into smaller components.

-First off, let's take our Header section and break it down into a component.
+First off, let's take the div that represents the image and the heading in our app and break it down into a component.
+Let's call it our Header component.

 ```js
   function Header {